AndreiCristian2000/store-management-tool-assignment/README.md

 - Global error handling using RestControllerAdvice
 - Logging via SLF4J
 - Unit and controller tests using JUnit 5 and Mockito
-- Credentials must be sent using the `Authorization: Basic ...` header.
+- Credentials must be sent using the `Authorization: Basic ...` header

 ## API Endpoints